CHCH-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

 The station launched its digital signal on UHF channel 18 on April 18, 2008.
-CHCH shut down its analogue signal, over VHF channel 11, on August 15, 2011, two weeks prior to the August 31 date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
-The station's digital signal relocated from its pre-transition UHF channel 18 to its former analogue-era VHF channel 11.
-The analogue signal was discontinued immediately preceding the switch.
+CHCH shut down its analog signal, over VHF channel 11, on August 15, 2011, two weeks prior to the August 31 date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts.
+The station's digital signal relocated from its pre-transition UHF channel 18 to its former analog-era VHF channel 11.
+The analog signal was discontinued immediately preceding the switch.
 CHCH-DT is available on digital cable and over-the-air through digital tuners and converter boxes.
 Since September 12, 2011, CHCH's HD feed has been carried by satellite provider Bell Satellite TV on channel 1057.

-On March 9, 2012, Channel Zero-operated numbered company 2190015 Ontario Inc. was granted permission to move the station's broadcasts from VHF channel 11 to UHF channel 15 (which had recently been vacated by CKXT-DT-1), in response to poor reception of CHCH-DT along its fringes in the Greater Toronto Area, compared to its former analogue signal on VHF channel 11 and transitional digital signal on UHF channel 18.
+On March 9, 2012, Channel Zero-operated numbered company 2190015 Ontario Inc. was granted permission to move the station's broadcasts from VHF channel 11 to UHF channel 15 (which had recently been vacated by CKXT-DT-1), in response to poor reception of CHCH-DT along its fringes in the Greater Toronto Area, compared to its former analog signal on VHF channel 11 and transitional digital signal on UHF channel 18.
 During the application process, the station also claimed that Mobile DTV services perform better in the UHF band, and this move would allow the station to plan for a potential Mobile DTV feed.
-Industry Canada stated that this application is technically feasible, though pirate broadcaster Star Ray TV, had broadcast in analogue on UHF channel 15 from a transmitter in The Beaches neighbourhood of Toronto.
+Industry Canada stated that this application is technically feasible, though pirate broadcaster Star Ray TV, had broadcast in analog on UHF channel 15 from a transmitter in The Beaches neighbourhood of Toronto.
 (Star Ray would convert to digital following CHCH's reassignment to channel 15, broadcasting on UHF channel 22.)
 Tri-State Christian Television's WNYB from Jamestown, New York also has a Buffalo-based translator, WBNF-CD, on UHF channel 15, which would require addressing by the CRTC due to the closer location of CHCH's transmitter to WBNF-CD.

 On November 12, 2013, CHCH began transmitting a test signal on UHF channel 15, displaying colour bars and tone with text message reading "CHCH-DT RF15 Testing".
 On December 2, 2013, CHCH moved its digital signal to channel 15, allowing CHCH to broadcast with a considerably higher power of 132 kW compared to 6 kW on channel 11 and 60 kW from their former transitional digital frequency on channel 18.
 The station's virtual channel continues to be mapped as 11.1.